Best 4K Monitors for Creatives in 2023

 1280×720, 1366×768, 1600×900, 1920×1080 (1080p), 2560×1440, 3840×2160 (4K), 5120×2880, 7680×4320

 Quick Designer Tip: Say you have a photo that is 1600 x 1200 pixels, but your blog only has space for a photo 400 pixels wide.
 To find the new height of your photo—while preserving the aspect ratio—you need to perform astounding feats of shadow magic or….use this Aspect Ratio Calculator.
-This is one of my go-to secret tools I have used for years.
+This is one of the go-to secret tools I have used for years.

 What is Color Gamut?